Linnaea x grandiflora – Glossy Abelia

-Linnaea x grandiflora is also known as Abelia rupestris, Abelia zanderi, Abelia x grandiflora, or Abelia rupestris var. grandiflora.
-It is also commonly known as Glossy Abelia.
-In UK it is still popularly called Abelia x grandiflora.
-It is part of the Caprifoliaceae or the Honeysuckle Family of plants.
-This hybrid’s parents are Linnaea chinensis and L. uniflora.
-The name grandiflora means abundant flowers referring to the profusion of the flowers of this plant.
-This hybrid was cultivated in 1886 in Italy.
+Linnaea x grandiflora, commonly known as Glossy Abelia, belongs to the Caprifoliaceae or Honeysuckle family of plants.
+It is also known by other names such as Abelia rupestris, Abelia zanderi, Abelia x grandiflora, or Abelia rupestris var. grandiflora.
+In the United Kingdom, it is still popularly referred to as Abelia x grandiflora.
+This hybrid plant originated from the crossing of Linnaea chinensis and Linnaea uniflora.
+The name “grandiflora” refers to the abundance of flowers that this plant produces.
+It was first cultivated in Italy in 1886.